EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Churchill.md

 - *Churchill’s policy of doing everything possible to keep the Soviet Union supplied, even at the inadvertent cost of Singapore, had clearly been the correct one.
 Yet, as Ian Jacob pointed out in a lecture to the Royal United Services Institute after the war, ‘There was little or no communication of facts or ideas and we had no real idea of Russian military thinking.
 The fundamental Russian distrust of the West, which was temporarily allayed by the German attack on Russia and our immediate response to it, very soon re-established itself and prevailed throughout.
 Fortunately, the almost complete geographical separation of the Russian theatre of war mitigated these disadvantages.’*

 - *Another quadrupedal gift that year, though this time living, was Rota, a fully grown lion, given by a Mr and Mrs Thompson, which Churchill gave to the London Zoo.
 ‘If there are any shortcomings in your work I shall send you to him,’ he said to one of his humourless civil servants.
-‘Meat is very short now.’117 (The man took him seriously and reported that the Prime Minister was ‘in a delirium’.)
+‘Meat is very short now.’
+(The man took him seriously and reported that the Prime Minister was ‘in a delirium’.)
 When Churchill visited Rota at the zoo in August 1943, he also went inside the swan enclosure, telling the swans, ‘I suppose you would like to feed me.’*

 - *In July 1943, the Germans had twelve divisions in Italy and the Balkans, which by the end of the year had grown to more than thirty.*

-- *To prevent the Allies from hitting southern*

 - *Churchill held forth on one of his favourite subjects, the many benefits of the British Empire for its native peoples.*

 - *The military situation was made all the more difficult by Gandhi’s campaign to force the British to quit India, which he did not end despite the imminent Japanese threat.*

-- *By the end of 1944, one million tons of grain had been secured from Australia and the South-East Asia Command, which has led some to conclude that without Churchill the Bengal Famine would actually have been worse.152 One historian of the famine has concluded that ‘Far from seeking to starve India, Churchill and his Cabinet sought every way to alleviate the suffering without undermining the war effort.’*
+- *By the end of 1944, one million tons of grain had been secured from Australia and the South-East Asia Command, which has led some to conclude that without Churchill the Bengal Famine would actually have been worse.
+One historian of the famine has concluded that ‘Far from seeking to starve India, Churchill and his Cabinet sought every way to alleviate the suffering without undermining the war effort.’*

 - *The next day, Chamberlain’s black cat at No. 10, the Munich Mouser, was found dead in the Foreign Office.
 ‘Winston says he died of remorse and chose his deathbed accordingly,’ recorded Eden.*

 - *In early March, in a ‘benevolent but sombre mood’, he admitted to his guests at Chequers that he was disturbed by Stalin’s attitude over Poland, saying that he felt like telling the Russians, ‘Personally I fight tyranny whatever uniform it wears or slogans it utters.’*

 - *At lunch at the Annexe on 1 June, there was an extraordinary series of exchanges between the King, his private secretary and the Prime Minister.
 In light of the advice of Ramsay and the others, the King said that neither of them should go.
 Churchill countered that he could not recommend to the Cabinet that the King should go, but that he himself was certainly going.
-When Lascelles told Churchill that the King would find it hard to find a new prime minister in the midst of a major invasion of France, Churchill replied, ‘Oh, that’s all arranged for,’ presumably referring to the sealed letter that he and the King had written proposing Eden as his successor.158 Lascelles then argued that constitutionally Churchill could not leave the country without the King’s consent, to which Churchill argued that as he would be on a British ship he would not actually be abroad.
+When Lascelles told Churchill that the King would find it hard to find a new prime minister in the midst of a major invasion of France, Churchill replied, ‘Oh, that’s all arranged for,’ presumably referring to the sealed letter that he and the King had written proposing Eden as his successor.
+Lascelles then argued that constitutionally Churchill could not leave the country without the King’s consent, to which Churchill argued that as he would be on a British ship he would not actually be abroad.
 Lascelles pointed out that the ship would be outside British territorial waters, so in fact he would be.*

 - *Seems extraordinary, but even on the eve of D-Day, four years after de Gaulle had set up the Free French in London, the leaders of both Britain and the United States felt such distrust of him.
 But they detested his French chauvinism and genuinely feared that he might try to turn France into an anti-Western Gaullist dictatorship after the war.*

-- *The first of 9,521 V-1fn1  rockets started to land on Britain on 13 June.
+- *The first of 9,521 V-1f  rockets started to land on Britain on 13 June.
 Nicknamed ‘doodlebugs’ and ‘buzz-bombs’, they forced Churchill back into the Annexe again.
 On 8 September, the first of around 1,500 V-2 rocket-bombs landed on southern England, continuing until March 1945.
 Flying at 3,580mph, the V-2 struck without warning with a one-ton payload that could destroy entire streets.
 Together, the V-1 and V-2 killed 8,938 British civilians and 2,917 servicemen, seriously injured 25,000 people and destroyed 107,000 homes in London and the south-east.*

 - *Then, referring to the three American Joint Chiefs of Staff, he added, ‘The Arnold–King–Marshall combination is one of the stupidest strategic teams ever seen.’*